Probing variation of the fine-structure constant in runaway dilaton models using Strong Gravitational Lensing and Type Ia Supernovae: Conclusions

 \section{Conclusions}

-The search for a possible temporal or/and spatial variation of the fundamental constants of nature has received a great interest in the last decades given the improvement in observational data in astrophysics.
+The search for a possible temporal or/and spatial variation of the fundamental constants of nature has received significant interest in the last decades, given the improvement in astrophysics' observational data.
 In this paper, a new technique was proposed to investigate a possible time variation of the fine structure constant, such as $\alpha(z)=\alpha_0 \phi(z)$, with data at high redshifts by using recent measurements of SGL systems and SNe Ia observations.
-A possible time variation of $\alpha$ was investigated in a class of runaway dilaton models, where $\phi(z)=1-\gamma\ln(1+z)$.
+A possible time variation of $\alpha$ in a class of runaway dilaton models, with $\phi(z)=1-\gamma\ln(1+z)$, was investigated.